Compiling Quantum Circuits for Dynamically Field-Programmable Neutral Atoms Array Processors: Optimal Compilation with SMT

 The variable assignments are not yet a DPQA executable.
 We need to post-process the SMT solution to produce DPQA instructions.
 For example, we must know the beginning and end coordinates of each AOD column, which are stored distributively in the $x_{i,s}$ and $c_{i,s}$ variables.
 In the example of \autoref{fig:2}, we find $q_2$ is in column $1$ and $x=1$ at stage 0, i.e., $c_{2,0}=1$ and $x_{2,0}=1$, and $x=2$ at stage 1, i.e., when $x_{2,1}=2$, we infer that the AOD column 1 travels from $x=1$ to $x=2$.
 As such, the information in the SMT solution will be translated to five types of basic DPQA instructions: \texttt{init} for initial qubit loading, \texttt{rydberg} for illuminating the Rydberg laser, \texttt{move} for AOD movements, \texttt{activate} for activating AOD rows/columns, and \texttt{deactivate} for deactivating AOD rows/columns.
 These instructions are readily executable on DPQA and our compiler can also generate animations from the instructions to view the execution process in action.

 We benchmark the effectiveness of DPQA and our compiler, OLSQ-DPQA, on a set of quantum circuits constructed using random graphs, as illustrated in \autoref{fig:4}a.
 For a given graph, we assign each node to a qubit and apply a two-qubit gate for every edge.
 For simplicity, we consider problems where these gates are commutable, like the controlled-$R_z$ gates available on DPQA~\cite{prl19-lukin-parallel-gate-atom, evered2023highfidelity}, so the compiler also explores freedom of permuting gate ordering.
+Compiling these circuits is more challenging compared to generic circuits due to the increased flexibility in commutation.
+For evaluations on realistic generic circuits, please refer to Appendix~\ref{ssec:generic}.

-By considering measured 1.5~s coherence times~\cite{nature22-lukim-bluvstein-atom-array} and 99.5\% CZ gate fidelity~\cite{evered2023highfidelity} in DPQA, as expected, we find the main error source is the Rydberg laser (\autoref{fig:4}a).
-The infidelity associated with AOD movements based on real experimental parameters (details in Appendices~\ref{sec:physics} and \ref{sec:evaluation}), is revealed to be $\sim 27\times$ smaller than the infidelity of two-qubit gates, as shown in \autoref{fig:4}b, indicating that DPQA is promising for realizing highly nonlocal graphs where motion can be complex, and that increasing two-qubit gate fidelity is the main way to continue boosting fidelity.
+By considering measured 1.5~s coherence times~\cite{nature22-lukim-bluvstein-atom-array} and 99.5\% CZ gate fidelity~\cite{evered2023highfidelity} in DPQA, as expected, we find the main error source is the Rydberg laser (\autoref{fig:4}b).
+The infidelity associated with AOD movements based on real experimental parameters (details in Appendices~\ref{sec:physics} and \ref{sec:evaluation}), is revealed to be $\sim 27\times$ smaller than the infidelity of two-qubit gates, as shown in \autoref{fig:4}c, indicating that DPQA is promising for realizing highly nonlocal graphs where motion can be complex, and that increasing two-qubit gate fidelity is the main way to continue boosting fidelity.

 We now compare our DPQA compilation results to the compilation results on fixed planar architectures, where instead of physically moving qubits around, qubits are moved around using two-qubit SWAP gates.
 As expected, DPQA combined with the optimal compiler requires significantly fewer two-qubit gates.
 We tested a few compilers that perform layout synthesis for the fixed architecture by inserting SWAP gates: t$|$ket$\rangle$~\cite{qst20-sivarajah-dikes-cowtan-simmons-edgington-duncan-tket-compiler-nisq}, a heuristic compiler used in leading QAOA experiments \cite{natphys21-google-qaoa}; SABRE~\cite{asplos19-li-ding-xie-sabre-mapping}, a heuristic compiler integrated in leading quantum programming framework, Qiskit~\cite{Qiskit}; and TB-OLSQ2~\cite{dac23-olsq2}, a leading optimal compiler for fixed architecture.
 The gaps of the number of two-qubit gates for a QAOA benchmark with 22 nodes in the graph are 4.5x, 2.5x, and 1.7x, respectively.